‘Where are you, VAR?’ – Galatasaray’s Terim fumes over Mohamed’s red card | Goal.com

 Galatasaray manager Fatih Terim questioned the use of VAR following Mostafa Mohamed’s dismissal in their 2-1 loss at MKE Ankaragucu.

-With the Yellow-Reds trailing by two goals at the Eryaman Stadium, the Zamalek loanee was given the marching orders by referee Halil Meler in the 57th minute for elbowing an opponent.
+With the Yellow-Reds trailing by two goals at the Eryaman Stadium, the Zamalek loanee was given his marching orders by referee Halil Meler in the 57th minute for elbowing an opponent.

-Despite substitute Muhammed Akturkoglu reducing the deficit in the 90th minute, that could not prevent Gala from losing the first time since January 17 [versus Besiktas].
+Despite substitute Muhammed Akturkoglu reducing the deficit in the 90th minute, that could not prevent Gala from losing for the first time since January 17 [against Besiktas].

 Speaking after the game, the veteran Turkish tactician is embittered that the technology was not consulted before Mohamed was shown the way out.